yungSoftware/roblox-2016-source-code/BUILDING.md

  - Error: Cannot open include file: 'SDL_scancode.h':
     - Fix: Enter the Project Properties and Change **SDL2.0.4** to **SDL2** in includes.

-The guide is straight forward so there should be no issues on your side<br>
+The guide is straight forward so there should be no issues on your side.
-Since I've already configured everything, you won't have to do much.